 This is part of my HL7 article series.
-Before we get started on this tutorial, have a quick look at my earlier article titled “A Very Short Introduction to the HL7 2.x Standard” for a brief introduction to the HL7 2.x standard if you are just getting started on the HL7 2.x standard.
+Before we get started on this tutorial, have a quick look at my earlier article titled “A Very Short Introduction to the HL7 2.x Standard”.
 One of my earlier tutorials in this series titled "HL7 Programming using Java" gave you a foundational understanding of how to build a simple HL7 message processing client and server using Java alone and hopefully helped you understand the building blocks on which message communications occur using this standard.
 Although one can in theory build a HL7 client or a server application using such an approach, it won't be sufficient when needing to scale the message processing capabilities and support numerous versions of the HL7 2.x standard and the hundreds of message types and trigger events that are part of each HL7 2.x standard.
 We looked at a Java library called "HAPI" that was built for such a purpose, and then learnt how to create and transmit messages to a remote HL7 listener in my two articles "HL7 Programming using HAPI - Creating HL7 Messages" and "HL7 Programming using HAPI - Sending HL7 Messages".
 In this tutorial, we will build on these tutorials and look at how we can build a HL7 listener using the HAPI framework that is able to receive and respond to a variety of HL7 messages and trigger types.

 Tools for Tutorial